kinoute/vim-hivacruz-theme/README.md

 Then:

-1. Run `:PlugInstall` on vim after you added the correct line related to your Plugin Manager in `.vimrc` ;
+1. Run `:PluginInstall` on vim after you added the correct line related to your Plugin Manager in `.vimrc` ;
 2. Verify that you have enabled the syntax highlighting with `syntax enable` or `syntax on` ;
 3. Add/change your `colorscheme` to `colorscheme hivacruz` in your `.vimrc`.
 Make sure this line appears **after** your Plugin Manager lists the plugins installed ;
 4. Add `set termguicolors` on top of your `.vimrc`, otherwise the theme might not work correctly.